plukacs/lab-governance/README.md

 - List your spending in CSR Cost and Time Tracking https://goo.gl/5VOOi8
 - If the company due tax regulation can donate some money (beside the above personal donations), than it will be decided by the HR LL in an advising process

+##### Policy: Gigs
+- The organizations needs to give time to the Partners to complete smaller gigs, conference speaking and teaching opportunities, moreover any similar side projects.
+As these can be delivered in the Partners' work hours and in many cases are accountabilities of several roles, all should be invoiced by the company.